pveglia/newsboard/README.md

 ## Todo

-* use jquery for vote ajax action
 * forbid multiple votes (via authentication and session)
-* put form in the first page and redirect to the first page
 * Styling CSS
 * Refactoring (move methods in the right place MVC)
 * github or other